-The directors of the Company are responsible for the other information.
-The other information comprises the Directors' Report and other information included in the annual report, but does not include the financial statements of the Group and of the Company and our auditors' report thereon.
+The Directors of the Company are responsible for the other information.
+The other information comprises the information included in the annual report, but does not include the financial statements of the Group and of the Company and our auditors' report thereon.